Application Methods of Curved Wood Components

 DESIGN, FABRICATION AND ENGINEERING METHODS FOR THE APPLICATION OF CURVED WOOD COMPONENTS FOR HIGH PERFORMANCE AND RESOURCE-EFFICIENT WOOD CONSTRUCTION

-The aim of the research project is to use innovative, high curvature timber components for load-bearing, resource-efficient building structures.
+The aim of this research project is to use innovative, high curvature timber components for load-bearing, resource-efficient building structures.

-The market for prefabricated timber components, in particular CLT (Cross Laminated Timber) systems, is currently growing rapidly.
-These systems offer high-precision manufacturing with short construction times on site and significantly reduce the negative impact of construction sites and waste on the environment.
-In timber construction, however, components are typically flat plates, straight beams, or slightly curved beams.
-Curved components represent only a small portion of the market with a process that is associated with high costs and that involves demanding wood processing, large amounts of material waste and high machining costs.
-Curvature can significantly increase the load-bearing capacity of a building component and at the same time significantly reduce material requirements.
-However, the aforementioned factors have so far excluded wood from use for high load-bearing curved building structures in favor of less environmentally friendly materials such as concrete, steel or plastics.
-The innovative character of this project consists of the development and application of new, high curvature BSPH (CLT) building systems.
-The advantages of the systems will expand the use of timber as a fully sustainable building material.
+The market for prefabricated timber components, in particular cross laminated timber (CLT) systems, is currently growing rapidly.
+These systems offer high-precision manufacturing with short on-site construction times, significantly reducing the negative impact of construction sites and waste on the environment.
+In timber construction, however, components are typically flat plates, straight beams or slightly curved beams.
+Curved components represent only a small part of the market and are a costly process that involves sophisticated wood processing, large amounts of wasted material and high machining costs.
+Curvature can significantly increase the load-bearing capacity of a building component while reducing the amount of material required.
+However, these factors have so far precluded the use of wood for high load-bearing curved building structures in favour of less environmentally friendly materials such as concrete, steel or plastics.
+The innovative nature of this project lies in the development and application of new, high curvature BSPH (CLT) building systems.
+The advantages of these systems will expand the use of timber as a fully sustainable building material.

 PRINCIPAL INVESTIGATORS